15 Essential CNA Supplies for Work You Shouldn’t Miss

 How to Choose the Right CNA Supplies for Your Work Setting

-Not every CNA needs the exact same supplies.
+Not every CNA needs the same supplies.
 What you should carry often depends on your facility, your shift type, and how your unit operates.

 Instead of buying everything on a checklist, use the quick guide below to choose the supplies that will actually make your shifts easier.